AlexandraTansanu/Input_Text_Word_Detection/README.md

 # Text_Input
 This is a Java text input program.
-It works by continually updating a string, also referred to as a typing string, in which is being written until the return key, i.e. enter, is being pressed.
+It works by continually updating a string, also referred to as a typing string, in which is being written until the return key is being pressed.

  After this action, the content of the typing string is stored in a list.